jamesmunns/embedded-the-missing-parts/src/observe/reset-reason.md

 Often, the easiest way to do this is to put it in a chunk of RAM that doesn't get initialized on boot.
 The idea is that:

-* when you panic, write a flag to uninit memory
+* When you panic, write a flag to uninit memory
 * Cause a soft reset
 * On boot, check for that flag
 * If you see it, report it then clear the flag